maxhumber/maxhumber.com/_posts/2017-01-02-how-to-read-52-books-this-year.md

 It's 2017.
 And that means it's time to read another 52 books.
 This will be the third year that I do a book a week.
-And I'm stoked!
+And I'm really stoked!

 As I reflect on what I've learned last year and as I plan out my first couple books for this new one I thought I'd pause and write something quick about my process.